-Well, for starters, as I hinted at above, she was frustrated that her husband, Arthur Miller, was not bringing home the bacon.
-She didn’t want to be working, at least not as the family breadwinner.
+To begin with, as we touched on earlier, Marilyn was frustrated that her husband, Arthur Miller, wasn’t contributing an adequate household income.
+Marilyn didn’t want to be working, at least not as the family breadwinner.

 Second, Billy Wilder told her at the start of filming that she needed to lose some weight.
 Eight pounds was the magical number Wilder decided on.
-Then Orry-Kelly, the costume designer, brought Wilder’s weight loss request home by telling Marilyn that Tony Curtis had a better rear than she did!
+Then Orry-Kelly, the costume designer on the film, brought Wilder’s weight loss request home by telling Marilyn that Tony Curtis had a better rear than she did!

-I don’t care who you are, being told you need to lose weight for a movie can’t feel good.
+Being told you need to lose weight for a movie can’t feel good.
 Poor Marilyn.
-And as we all know, that woman was beautiful at any size!
+And as we all know, that woman was beautiful at any size.

 The Main Reason for Marilyn's Behavior

-But I think Marilyn’s atrocious behavior on the set of Some Like It Hot can really be traced back to the ectopic pregnancy and miscarriage she suffered in August of 1957, almost a year to the day before Some Like It Hot went into production.
+The main reason for Marilyn’s terrible behavior on the set of Some Like It Hot can really be traced back to the ectopic pregnancy and miscarriage she suffered in August of 1957, almost a year to the day before Some Like It Hot went into production.